microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/directoryrole-delete-member.md

 Namespace: microsoft.graph

-Remove a member from a directoryRole.
+Remove a member from a [directoryRole](../resources/directoryrole.md).

 > [!Note]
-> You can use both object ID and template ID of the directoryRole with this API.
-Template ID of a built-in role is immutable and can be seen in role description on Azure portal.
-It is also documented [here](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#role-template-ids).
+> You can use both the object ID and template ID of the **directoryRole** with this API.
+The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+For details, see [Role template IDs](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#role-template-ids).

 ## Permissions